truenas/documentation/content/Contributing/Documentation/Style.md

 See the [Docsy shortcodes guide](https://www.docsy.dev/docs/adding-content/shortcodes/) for a list of built-in reusable content snippets.

 {{< expand "Linking to Other Articles on this Website" >}}
-Internal references use the `ref` shortcode to look up a file by name, or the `relref` shortcode to link to another article in the Documentation Hub website:
+Internal references use the `ref` shortcode to look up a file by name, or the `relref` shortcode to link to another article on the Documentation Hub website:
 ```
 [Creating a new ZFS Pool]({{\< relref "pools.md" >}})
 (do not include the escaping backslash \)